TL;DR

 Architecture

 Cassandra’s architecture is fundamentally designed to achieve scalability, fault tolerance, and high availability, making it an excellent choice for applications requiring distributed data across many nodes with no single point of failure.
-Here’s a breakdown of its core architectural components and how they contribute to its robustness.
+This differs from Elasticsearch’s architecture, which uses a different clustering approach.

 Basic Terminology: